APogue/APogue.github.io/_drafts/version1/2024-08-13-USAC-is-a-problem.md

 		- rights of students to a fair hearing of grievances

-- There has not even been a symbolic move made to address the uptick in antisemitism that's been happening *on campus*
+- There hasn't been a symbolic move made to address the uptick in antisemitism that's been happening *on campus*

 	- Case, case, case